All about usernames

 Where can I find my username?

-You can find your usernames in the following places:
+You can find a username in the following places:

-- The Service Details section of your iiNet Group invoice.
+- You'll also find your username(s) listed in the Service Details section of your invoice.

 Where do I use my username?